 In this tutorial, you’ll learn how to make your landscape colors pop in no time.
-If you have muted or dull tones in your landscapes, you can follow this tutorial make them pop all without touching other details.
+If you have muted or dull tones in your landscapes, you can follow this tutorial make them pop without touching other details.

 Step 1 – Open the Sample Image

 I am using a landscape image from Unsplash but you can use any of your landscape images.
-We gonna make the colors of landscape vibrant so they can pop & catch viewers’ attention.
+We will make the colors of landscape vibrant so they can pop & catch viewers’ attention.
 The way our eyes captures the beauty of landscape cameras can’t and that’s why apps like Photoshop & Lightroom comes into play.

 This landscape image that I am using, if you notice you can see it is captured in a dark mood.
-Obviously, if you want to leave it as it you can maybe you want to create a dramatic mood but sometimes we need a touch of vibrant coloring to enhance the colors of landscapes.
+Obviously, if you want to leave it as it is you can maybe you want to create a dramatic mood but sometimes we need a touch of vibrant coloring to enhance the colors of landscapes.

 Here is the image opened in Photoshop:

 Step 2 – Increase Saturation Using Vibrance Adjustment

 So first we we will create a Vibrance Adjustment & you can do this by selecting Layer > New Adjustment Layer > Vibrance.
 There is a tip, if your landscape has mostly orange tones, always use Vibrance to increase saturation because it will protect red & oranges leading to accurate saturation in those colors.

 I increased the Vibrance Levels to +44 and the saturation level to affect other colors a bit.
 Don’t worry we gonna target every single color later in the tutorial.

 Notice the subtle difference that Vibrance adjustment has made to our image: